openharmony/applications_browser/README_en.md

 - **HTTP / SOCKS proxy**: not supported.
 There is no proxy settings UI and no in-app proxy configuration API; networking uses the system default path.

 **Site permissions (two-layer model)**
-- Same idea as Chrome / Safari: holding a system permission in the browser app does **not** mean every web page can use it; each site is still decided by **origin**.
+- Same as mainstream browsers: holding a system permission in the browser app does **not** mean every web page can use it; each site is still decided by **origin**.
 - **App-level permissions**: the browser must declare and obtain system grants (e.g. `LOCATION`, `CAMERA`, `MICROPHONE`) via `module.json5` and user consent.
 - **Site-level permissions**: when a page requests access through ArkWeb, the decision uses global site policy + per-origin policy.
 Users can allow / deny per site in Settings.
 The same permission is independent across different origins by default.
 - In incognito mode, sensitive site permissions are denied by default; short session caching avoids repeated prompts for the same origin.